-Mathematical communication is one of the competencies students need in real life and learning Mathematics.
-In the classroom, students always communicate with teachers and other students to solve problems in mathematics problems and present mathematical solutions or ideas to others.
-However, there are many difficulties when they exchange information or communicate with others using the language of mathematics in class.
-Therefore, the ability to communicate Mathematics is one of the competencies students need.
-However, judging from the results of The Trends in International Mathematics and Science Study (TIMSS) 2015 ranked Indonesian students 45th out of 50 countries in mathematical communication, and Program for International Student Assessment (PISA) 2018 which ranked Indonesian students 74th out of 79 countries in mathematical communication.
+Mathematical communication is one of the skills that students need in real life and in learning mathematics.
+In the classroom, students always communicate with teachers and other students to solve mathematical problems and present mathematical solutions or ideas to others.
+However, there are great difficulties in exchanging information or communicating with others, using the language of mathematics in the classroom.
+Therefore, communicative competence in mathematics is one of the competencies that students need.
+However, according to the results of the 2015 International Mathematics and Science Trends Study (TIMSS), it ranked students 45 out of 50 countries and the 2018 Programme for International Student Assessment (PISA) in 74 countries.

-Furthermore, based on the results of previous research, it is known that students' mathematical communication skills are still low. Österholm (2006) pointed out that students' mathematical communication skills were still considered low, especially the skill and accuracy of drama to observe or recognize a mathematical problem. Österholm's (2006) research results stated that respondents seemed to have difficulty articulating reasons in understanding a reading.
-Low mathematical communication skills were also shown in the study Zulkarnain (2013), where students could not communicate ideas well.
-This is known from the results of students' answers that there are still wrong answers to the questions given and the calculation steps carried out by students have not been well organized and inconsistent.
-Students cannot yet fully provide arguments based on mathematical principles and concepts.
-Phuong & Tuyet (2018) wrote in her research that students are more interested in solving multiple-choice questions than questions that ask them to give opinions, so students only give short answers such as yes or no. According to him, this is because students feel afraid of being wrong and lazy in writing down their ideas, less accustomed to expressing their ideas in writing, students only do the same exercises repeatedly as in the exercise book so that when students are faced with different problems students do not know how to solve them.
+In addition, from the results of previous research, we know that students' mathematical communication skills remain low. Österholm (2006) found that students' mathematical communication skills remained low, especially the ability and accuracy of theatre to observe or learn about a mathematical problem.
+The results of Österholm's (2006) research indicated that respondents had difficulty articulating the reasons for understanding a reading.
+In the Zulkarnain study (2013), low mathematical communication skills were shown and students were unable to communicate their ideas well.
+It is known that, from the results of the students' answers, there are still wrong answers to answer the given questions, and that the calculation steps performed by the students have not been well organized or very good.
+Students are not yet able to give arguments based on mathematical principles and concepts.
+Phuong and Tuyet (2018) wrote in their study that students are more interested in asking multilateral questions than in the questions they are asked, so students only give short answers, yes or no. In his opinion, students are fearful and lazy when it comes to writing down their ideas, as they are not so used to expressing their ideas in writing, but perform the same exercises as the students in the workbook so that the students do not know how to solve the different problems.

-When a student cannot describe their idea logically, this is because the student cannot communicate his thoughts in words so problems arise because the student cannot describe his mathematical idea coherently (Baxter et al., 2005).
-These problems certainly require attention so that solutions can be found to improve students' communication skills in mathematics.
+When a learner can't logically describe their idea, they can't communicate their thoughts in words, so problems arise because the learner can't describe their mathematical idea coherently (Baxter et al., 2005).
+Undoubtedly, these problems require attention so that students can find solutions to improve their communication skills in mathematics.
 Improving students' mathematical communication skills must go hand in hand with the learning process.
-We can optimize communication skills by applying learning models that provide opportunities for students to discuss and interact with each other so that their mathematical communication skills improve (Tinungki, 2015).
-Pugalee (2001) further, that for students to be trained in mathematical communication skills, in learning students need to be accustomed to giving arguments for each answer and responding to answers given by others, so that what is being learned becomes more meaningful to him.
+We can optimize communication skills by applying learning models that allow students to improve mathematical communication skills (Tinungki, 2015) and interact and interact.
+According to Pugalee (2001), in order for students to engage in mathematical communication skills, students must be accustomed to giving arguments for each answer and responding to the answers of others, so that what they are learning is more meaningful to them.